-Having a healthy blood flow, free of toxins is essential for good health.
-The blood is responsible for three key functions: transport, protection, regulation.
-It transports gases like oxygen and carbon dioxide to and from the lungs and throughout the body.
+- Transportation – Blood transports gasses like oxygen and carbon dioxide to and from the lungs and throughout the body.
 It also moves nutrients from the digestive tract and disperses them throughout the body.
 Then, it transports waste products where they need to go for removal.

-Blood purification is a therapy that is used for many disorders to “clean” the patient’s blood by removing toxins and pathogens and restoring filtered blood to the patient.
-It’s mostly administered to critical care patients, as a way to prevent and treat multiple organ failure.
+Blood purification is a therapy used for many disorders to “clean” the patient’s blood by removing toxins and pathogens and restoring filtered blood to the patient.
+It’s mostly administered to critical care patients to prevent and treat multiple organ failure.

-The blood purification process takes many forms, including filtration, dialysis treatment, adsorption, or a combination of these.
-Each is administered based on a patient’s health condition, symptoms, and a number of other factors that go into prescribing treatment.
+The blood cleansing procedure takes many forms, including filtration, dialysis treatment, adsorption, or a combination.
+Each is administered based on a patient’s health condition, symptoms, and many other factors that go into prescribing treatment.

-Filtration is a common blood purification technique that’s performed in various ways.
-For example, the filtration methods used to treat patients involve using a blood purification device that filters the blood and returns the filtered blood to the patient.
+Filtration is a common blood purification technique that can be performed in various ways.
+For example, the filtration methods used to treat patients involve using a blood purification device that filters and returns the purified blood to the patient.
 These devices are designed to reduce pathogens, cytokines, and other inflammatory mediators that typically become elevated during infection.
 A buildup of any of these can potentially lead to respiratory failure, severe inflammation, organ failure, and death.2

-It can be performed without causing serious side effects and is successful in removing or decreasing humoral mediators, including pro-inflammatory cytokine, from the blood.
-It’s also useful in managing fluids, electrolytes, and maintaining an acid-base balance in the body.
-Hemodiafiltration used as a renal replacement therapy offers benefits regarding inflammation, oxidative stress, and anemia correction.
+This can be performed without causing severe side effects and help remove or decrease humoral mediators, including pro-inflammatory cytokine, from the blood.
+It’s also helpful in managing body fluids, electrolytes, and an acid-base balance.
+Hemodiafiltration, often used as a renal replacement therapy, offers inflammation, oxidative stress, and anemia correction benefits.

-Hemodialysis cleans toxins from the blood and is mostly administered in patients with kidney failure, renal failure.
-The process separates out the good parts of the blood from invading toxins.
+Hemodialysis cleans toxins from the blood and is primarily administered in patients with kidney and renal failure.
+The cleaning process separates the good parts of the blood from invading toxins.
 It’s a procedure that involves a dialysis machine and a special filter called an artificial kidney working together to clean the blood.
 The artificial kidney is made of two parts.
 One is for the blood and one is for the dialysate or the washing fluid.4

-Hemodialysis is typically performed three times a week for a four-hour period each time.
-It can be done in a hospital, a dialysis center, or at home.
-The length of time prescribed is based on each patient, depending on how much treatment is needed.
+Hemodialysis is typically performed three times a week for four hours each time.
+It can be done in a hospital, a dialysis center, or a home.
+The time prescribed is based on each patient, depending on how much treatment is needed.
 In addition to this blood purification treatment, patients on dialysis are advised to increase the protein intake in their diets and limit how much potassium and sodium are consumed.

 The plasma is then returned to the blood circuit to undergo the process of hemofiltration or hemodialysis.
-The purpose of this approach is to remove an adequate amount of hydrophobic molecules that aren’t removed by the other blood purification techniques.
-This has often been used in septic shock patients.4
+This approach aims to remove an adequate amount of hydrophobic molecules that the other blood purification techniques don’t remove.
+This method has often been used in septic shock patients.5

-These blood purification methods are used in emergency situations where toxicity in the body has led to near-fatal results.
-They are widely used for the treatment of the types of disorders mentioned that aren’t responsive to conventional therapies, medication, or surgery.
-In addition to these common blood purification methods, there are also alternative detox therapies that are also effective in aiding the body’s natural cleansing function.
+These blood purification methods are used in emergencies where toxicity in the body has led to near-fatal results.
+They are widely used to treat the types of disorders mentioned that aren’t responsive to conventional therapies, medication, or surgery.
+In addition to these standard blood purification methods, alternative detox therapies are also effective in aiding the body’s natural cleansing function.

 IV Chelation Treatment

-Chelation refers to how metals in the body like iron can bind to a chemical compound, known as a chelating agent.5 The therapy has been used since the 1950s where the therapy was successful in 19 out of 20 lead poisoning cases.
+Chelation refers to how metals in the body like iron can bind to a chemical compound, known as a chelating agent.6 The therapy has been used since the 1950s, since being successful in 19 out of 20 lead poisoning cases.
 IV chelation treatment involves a chelating agent being introduced through the body intravenously via a drip or infusion or orally through a supplement.

-As the chelating agent enters the bloodstream, it binds to metals and other toxins in the body which are then removed through urination.
-Ethylenediamine tetra-acetic acid (EDTA) is the most common compound used since it’s known to remove substances like copper, iron, and lead from the blood.
-Other possible agents to use include:
+As the chelating agent enters the bloodstream, it binds to metals and other toxins in the body, which are then removed through urination.
+Ethylenediamine tetra-acetic acid (EDTA) is the most common compound used since it removes substances like copper, iron, and lead from the blood.7 Other possible agents to use include:

-Each of these chelation agents is used to remove specific types of metals and toxins, such as arsenic, copper, and mercury.
-Though the body is designed to naturally filter out many of the toxins it encounters through the liver, kidneys, and other organs, there are times when the system isn’t functioning as it should.
+Each chelation agent is used to remove specific types of metals and toxins, such as arsenic, copper, and mercury.
+Though the body is designed to filter out many toxins naturally it encounters through the liver, kidneys, and other organs, there are times when the system isn’t functioning as it should.

-A detoxification therapy like IV chelation can help remove the excess amount of toxins and help strengthen the immune system and restore health.
-The severity of a patient’s condition as well as their specific needs and symptoms will all factor into the type of treatment administered and how frequent it is required.
+Detoxification therapy like IV chelation can help remove excess toxins and help strengthen the immune system, and restore health.
+The severity of a patient’s condition and their specific needs and symptoms, will all factor into the type of treatment administered and how frequently it is required.

 Protecting the Natural Filtration Process

-The liver converts food into energy and converts toxins into harmless substances that are then removed from the body.
+The liver converts food into energy and toxins into harmless substances that are removed from the body.
 Kidneys are responsible for filtering blood and also removing waste.
-Together, they lead a powerful detox system that also involves your spleen, intestines, skin, and lymphatic system.
+Together, they lead a powerful detox system involving your spleen, intestines, skin, and lymphatic system.
 When there are problems that arise in any of these areas, it’s likely due to a toxin overload.

-There are several alternative treatments and therapies available designed to filter the blood and eliminate toxins from the body.
-However, preventative measures are equally important, too.
-It’s best to support the body’s natural filtration process by taking care of the liver and kidneys through identifying symptoms of toxin buildup and eating a balanced diet of blood cleansing foods.
+Several alternative treatments and therapies are available to filter the blood and eliminate toxins from the body.
+However, preventative measures are equally important.
+It’s best to support the body’s natural filtration process by taking care of the liver and kidneys by identifying symptoms of toxin buildup and eating a balanced diet of blood-cleansing foods.

 Symptoms of Toxin Buildup